sleepingPotato17/FundForest-Community-Resource-and-Environmental-Impact-Tracking-System/README.md

-# 🌿FundForest
-_Community Resource and Environmental Impact Tracking System_
+# 🌿FundForest \n _Community Resource and Environmental Impact Tracking System_

 A complete WPF desktop application built with **MVVM**, **C# / .NET 8**, and **MySQL (MariaDB)** for managing donations, beneficiaries, programs, and distributions.